semaxbuquoi-del/Forensic-Audit-Cosmology/README.md

 This work restores Einstein's 1917–1935 intuition by replacing the static "blunder" of $\Lambda$ with a dynamic Viscosity Tensor.
 It protects the First Law of Thermodynamics by showing that "Expansion" is a conversion of potential metric tension into kinetic jitter.

+How to Cite

-How to CiteIf you use this data to solve your own cosmological headaches, please cite:
+If you use this data to solve your own cosmological headaches, please cite:

-Restoring the Manifold: A Mechanical Solution to the Hubble Tension via Metric Viscosity (2026).
+Restoring the Manifold: Mechanical Resolution of the Hubble Tension (2026)